Human beings can think for themselves and give others ideas that they will respond to, regardless of what the data says.

 Great storytelling is hard…it’s hard to be consistently good and almost impossible to be consistently great.

 Any great story has the same components: Relatable characters, conflict, emotion and resolution of the problem.
 In other words, it has a story arc.
-We love good stories—they’re addictive, they’re memorable, and at one point in history, they became a record of who we were.
+We love good stories—they’re addictive, they’re memorable.
+In addition, at one point in history, they became a record of who we were.
 Ensure your story is authentic and speaks to your customer to strike a chord with them by touching on their needs, beliefs and desires to create brand fans.

 There is a pattern of companies who do something well once and then they just try to redo it and redo it and redo it.